SteveBz/MoonRabbit/README.md

 ### Supervisord

-Supervisord allows remore control of the software on the Raspberry Pi Zero 2 W from a prowser on the same WiFi LAN.
+Supervisord allows remore control of the software on the Raspberry Pi Zero 2 W from a browser on the same WiFi LAN.

 Install Supervisord
 ```